Warsinger/1brc/README.md

 There is some bug in the rounding that has things off by a small amount (~0.1-0.2 in some cases)

+Timings are on Apple MBPro M1 16GB RAM

 | Change | Timing |
 | --- | --- |
 | Initial basline on my local machine (battery) | 3m 59s |